FareedKhanGithub/Restart_apache/README.md

 #restart_apache

-A simple Bash script for reloading Apache vhost config.
+    --A simple Bash script for reloading Apache vhost config.

 #How to Run

    --download
    --From a command line call re.sh with two arguments.
          --The vhost configuration
          --The service directive {restart|reload}

 sh
 ./re.sh 000* restart